appvoid/vosper/readme.md

 ### 🌏 News
 > New logo: Hopefully everyone likes it.<br>
 > vosper 2.0: The codebase was rewritten and more customization was added!<br>
-> Pip is coming: A proper, easier installation and update alternative will be launched soon.
+> Pip is coming: A proper, easier installation and update alternative will be launched soon.<br>
 > vosper 2.1: The codebase is being refactorized for highly-optimized implementation.

 ### 📑 Features